RadekNecas/eShopWebApi/README.md

 secure storage or other security requirements were not specified.
 * `docker-compose` configuration is very simple and basic.
 It would require some improvements for production (secure storage, overrides, kustomization, build optimization, ...).
 * `docker-compose` environment works only with http (https not working).
 It was not in requirements.
 But https should be configured for production.
 Now https works only from commandline or Visual Studio.
-* Docker and `docker-compose` don't have profiles in Visual Studio.
+* `docker-compose` don't have profiles in Visual Studio.
 I've run into some issues and I personally prefer working with these tools from command line.
 * Github Actions or other build pipeline is not implemented for this project.
 It was not part of the specification.
+* I've implemented only test useful for implementation.
+Page funkcionality can be easilly covered with combination of devtesting and unit test.
+But reall production code would require better test coverage.